-There are a number of reasons why your Mac won’t recognize a drive.
-If you have a drive already mounted and your system goes to sleep, it also powers down ports, including USB ports.
+There are several reasons why your Mac won’t recognize a drive.
+If you have a disk already mounted and your system goes to sleep, it also powers down ports, including USB ports.
 When you wake your Mac up, for whatever reason, your external drive does not wake up.

 - 1 Quick Tips